 My mother was a visual artist who started taking me to art museums before I could talk, so it’s always felt perfectly natural to visit art museums with my own children.
 Tommy’s first visit to an art museum was when he was about two months old and we showed him the N.C.
 Wyeth illustrations for stories like Treasure Island at the Brandywine River Museum – Matt had him in a front-facing carrier, an I’ll never forget how he kicked his legs excitedly when we showed him the bright colors on those large canvases.
+We can’t wait to take him to galleries when we go abroad either, we’re already looking at art blogs like Art of the Country to see what the must-see ones are.

 But if you didn’t grow up going to art museums, it can be intimidating or frustrating to take children to them.
 We’d all like to believe that our children will show a native interest in art, but the fact is that most of them need encouragement and help to enjoy it.
 You may worry that your kids will be bored or won’t behave well.
 But you can make visiting an art museum educational and fun for your entire family.
 Here are my top tips for making a trip to an art museum fun for you and the kids: